2003 Women's Rugby League World Cup: Matches

 The New Zealand - Australia - Samoa phase two pool finished in that order, New Zealand with two wins, Australia one and Samoa nil.

 The other qualifying pool finished with Māori on top with two wins, and Great Britain and Cook Islands drawing their match.
 Great Britain, who had a better points difference, as well as two wins to one from the phase one pools, advanced to the semi-final.

-In the consolation pool, Niue (one win, one draw) led Tokelau (one win) and Tonga (on draw).
+In the consolation pool, Niue (one win, one draw) led Tokelau (one win) and Tonga (one draw).